dtzxporter/FileTypeDDS/README.md

 # FileTypeDDS
 A less shitty DDS plugin for Paint.NET

-*Read and soon write DDS files, extremely fast, in your favorite image editor.*
+*Read and write DDS files, extremely fast, in your favorite image editor.*

-- Read just about any DDS file (Including modern ones!)
+- Read just about any DDS file (NEW DDS FILES SUPPORTED)
-- Write to over 50 different DDS formats
+- Write the DDS back to a file
 - Fast performance, easy to use installer

 ## Installation: